Eat Well, Exercise Well, Be Well: Dietary and Fitness Guidelines

 - Avoid oversized portions.

 - Enjoy your food, but be mindful of how much you are eating.
-Eat less.
+Try to eat less.

 - Drink water instead of sugary drinks.